 What does this mean for searchers, and for site owners?

-The search engine might decide the groups of results to present based upon the language used in a query, whether there is some geographic relevance in a query, and the quality of search results on the Web that exist for a query.
+The search engine might decide the groups of results to present based upon the language used in a query, whether there is some geographic relevance in a query and the quality of search results on the Web that exists for a query.

 If the searcher is using a desktop computer or a handheld device to connect to the Web might play a role in results show, as well as individual and aggregated user data about the searcher, the device used to search with, and the query terms involved in the search.

 The patent presents a few examples, which are interesting.
 I started my post with a simplified version of one of them, about the stockbroker and the college student.

 Might a search engine be smart enough to give the student the results that he may want to see first, a map, and to give the stockbroker the result that she may want to see first, financial information about the corporation?
 There are a number of factors that a search engine might consider in determining which results to show to someone, and which order to show them in.

 The search engine may also show news results, images, web search information and more, but the order in which those categories of information are presented may be different for different users.
 Which set is initially shown to a searcher, may be based upon predictions of which sets might be most helpful.

 Invented by Gabriel Wolosin and Charity Yueh-Chwen Lu

 Assigned to Google